asika32764/php-autolink/README.md

 ## Scheme

-You can add new scheme to convert URL begin with it, foe example: `vnc://example.com`
+You can add new scheme to convert URL begin with it, for example: `vnc://example.com`

 ``` php
 $autolink->addScheme('skype')